MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/message-schemas-for-the-composite-operation2.md

 ---
-description: "Learn more about: Message Schemas for the Composite Operation"
+description: "Learn about the message schemas for composite operations used by the Microsoft BizTalk Adapter for Oracle Database."
 title: "Message Schemas for the Composite Operation2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"